|Reading 0 v 1 Leeds United|

 Monday, 25th Nov 2019 13:33 by Tim Whelan

-Our game at Reading is on Saturday with a 3pm kick-off, as this is one of the few games when we are not being televised by Sky Sports.
+Our game at Reading is tomorrow night with an 8pm kick-off, and if you can’t get there it’s live on Sky Sports.
 The Madejski stadium is on the southern edge of Reading, near the M4.

 Out of town stadia are supposed to benefit those who drive to matches, but it always seems to me that fans simply get stuck in more traffic due to a higher proportion of the crowd coming by car.
 It has been known for tailbacks of up to a mile to build up on the M4 on matchdays, queuing to leave the motorway at junction 11.

 There is some limited parking available at the stadium itself for a cost of £10, but it can be a bit of a wait to get out at the end of the game.
 A better bet is to park at the site of the former greyhound track, which is about 10 minutes walk from the stadium and also costs £10.
 From Junction 11 take the A33 towards Reading town centre, and go past the stadium and McDonalds, KFC and Pizza Hut outlets, Then look for the 'Alternative Parking' signs ahead, and on the left you will reach a small slip road into the parking site.

 There are also a number of unofficial car parks in the area sited at local businesses, but don’t be tempted to park in any industrial units that don’t offer you the chance to pay for parking, or any streets where a residents only scheme is in force, as there are some very active clamping firms around on matchdays.